The Garage at Northwestern University

 The Garage at Northwestern University is an interdisciplinary innovation and entrepreneurship space and community for students at Northwestern University.
 The Garage provides students with resources and programming related to entrepreneurship and mentorship.
 The Garage houses approximately 90 student-founded startups per academic quarter.
 Its programs and resources are available to all Northwestern students.
+As of August 2026, The Garage was ranked the #1 University Incubator in the country by TIME and Statista on their inaugural America's Best Incubators and Accelerators ranking.

 Administration

-Melissa Kaufman is the founding Executive Director of The Garage.
-Prior to The Garage, Kaufman worked at Google and founded an influencer marketing agency.
-In addition to full-time staff, The Garage has "Entrepreneurs-in-Residence" to advise students.
-Notable Entrepreneurs-in-Residence include Christopher Steiner (author of Automate This) and Lilia Kogan of Hyde Park Angels.
+Mike Raab is the current Executive Director of The Garage.
+Raab is also the co-author of the award winning and Amazon Best Selling book, Founded: The No B.S.
+Guide for Student Entrepreneurs, along with the founding executive director of The Garage, Melissa Kaufman.

 Facilities

 The Garage is headquartered at 2311 Campus Drive, Suite 2300 on the campus of Northwestern University in Evanston Illinois.
 Designed by architecture firm Gensler, The Garage is an 11,000-square-foot space within an existing parking garage and includes a co-working space, meeting spaces, and a classroom space.
 Other amenities include a prototyping lab, augmented reality/virtual reality lab, 3-D printers, design software, and a cafe.